-We show how NFLX stock compares to 2,000+ US-based stocks, and to peers in the Consumer Services sector and Cable/Satellite TV industry.
+We show how NFLX stock compares to 2,000+ US-based stocks, and to peers in the Information sector and Internet Publishing and Broadcasting and Web Search Portals industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.